 Students are taught how to conduct financial reporting in corporations, understand the economics underlying common business transactions.
 They are also trained in taxation, investment planning, profit planning, etc. Quantitative methods and accounting ethics, the essentials in an accountant toolbox, are also part of accountancy education.
 An undergraduate training in finance accompanies most curricula.
 Read about Accounting Concepts, Principles and Basic Terms.

-Some of the best schools, according to the Public Accounting Report of 2016, are tabulated below.
+Some of the best schools, according to the US News Undergraduate Accounting Program Rankings 2022, are tabulated below.

 |University of Texas Austin||University of Illinois|

 |University of Michigan- Ann Arbor||Indiana University|

 More commonly offered by the Mathematics, and Statistics, departments, Actuarial Science leads its students to assess cost of risk, and uncertainty, in finance, insurance, and other corporations.
 Actuarial majors follow a career as Risk Analysts, Insurance Underwriters, consultants, Financial Analysts, and more.

 According to the BLS, Actuarial graduates earn a cushy median salary of over $100,000, with an ever-increasing demand, for their likes, in the job market.
 Their curriculum involves Data Analysis and other quantitative concepts, theories of interests, discounts, annuities, perpetuities, bonds, etc.

 Some of the popular study destinations, for a degree in Actuarial Science, include the following.

 |Purdue University||Milwaukee School of Engineering|

 |University of Texas Dallas||State University of New York – Albany|